SunnyViewTech/docs/my-website/docs/Dollars-VIVA/roomsetup.md

 :::

 Once the modification is successfully applied, you should see a hexagonal icon upon launching SteamVR.

 Please note that when using a simulated headset, the room setup dialog will appear each time SteamVR is launched.
 You can safely ignore this prompt.

 ![](../img/01.png)

+## Steps for Room Setup

 Before starting the setup, you need to decide the origin point and orientation of the actor within the motion capture space.